Privacy Policy³

 • Disclosed or made available where it should not have

-• Made available to unauthorised employees, third parties, organisations or
+• Made available to unauthorised employees, third parties, organisations, or others

 The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant employees and/or third-party providers, where necessary.